-Planned Residential Communities: SB 1166 by Senator Altman provides a definition for "planned residential community" for purposes of residential housing for persons with disabilities, and the legislation limits the ability of local governments to restrict the placement of such housing facilities.
+Planned Residential Communities: SB 1166 by Senator Altman and Representative Stargel provides a definition for "planned residential community" for purposes of residential housing for persons with disabilities, and the legislation limits the ability of local governments to restrict the placement of such housing facilities.
 (Chapter 2010-193, Laws of Florida.)

-Assessment of Back Ad Valorem Taxes: HB 1279 by Representative Rivera amends s.
+Assessment of Back Ad Valorem Taxes: HB 1279 by Representative Rivera and Senator Bennett amends s.
 193.092 to provide that the retroactive assessment of ad valorem taxes does not apply when the owner has complied with all necessary permitting requirements or has voluntarily disclosed the improvements to the property prior to January 1 of the year that the property was first assessed.
 (Chapter 2010-66, Laws of Florida.)

-Development Permit Extensions: CS/SB 1752 by Senator Gaetz is the economic development package from the 2010 Session.
-Sections 30 and 31 of the bill reauthorizes the 2-year extension of development permits, water management districts and transportation concurrency exemptions granted during the 2009 legislative session.
+Development Permit Extensions: CS/SB 1752 by Senator Gaetz and Representative Hukill is the economic development package from the 2010 Session.
+Sections 30 and 31 of the bill reauthorize the 2-year extension of development permits, water management districts and transportation concurrency exemptions granted during the 2009 legislative session.
 (Chapter 2010-147, Laws of Florida.)

-Transportation Projects-Rights of Adjacent Owners: CS/CS/SB 1842 by Senator Bennett creates a new section 335.199 in the Florida Transportation Code requiring abutting property owners to be notified when a state highway will be divided, median barriers erected, or existing access to property is being modified.
+Transportation Projects-Rights of Adjacent Owners: CS/CS/SB 1842 by Senator Bennett and Representative Abruzzo creates new section 335.199 in the Florida Transportation Code requiring abutting property owners to be notified when a state highway will be divided, median barriers erected, or existing access to property is being modified.
 It requires a public hearing to be held on the changes and requires the Department of Transportation to take alternatives presented at the hearing to be taken into consideration in the final project design.
 (Vetoed by the Governor.)

-Property Insurance-Windstorm Claims: CS/CS/SB 2044 by Senator Richter is the property insurance package from the 2010 Session.
+Property Insurance-Windstorm Claims: CS/CS/SB 2044 by Senator Richter and Representative Proctor is the property insurance package from the 2010 Session.
 Section 13 of the bill will require all windstorm or hurricane claims, supplemental claims, or reopened claims by property owners and condominium associations to be filed within 3 years of the storm event instead of 5 years from the event.
 (Vetoed by the Governor.)

-Insurance-Annuity Sales: CS/CS/SB 2176 by Senator Peadon deals with a variety of insurance products.
+Insurance-Annuity Sales: CS/CS/SB 2176 by Senator Peadon and Representative Sachs deals with a variety of insurance products.
 Sections 41, 42, and 45-51 of the bill make several changes to the insurance code to deal with unethical annuities sales practices and require more favorable contract terms for annuities marketed to seniors.
 (Chapter 2010-175, Laws of Florida.)

-Foreclosure-Transfer of Tax Liabilities: CS/HB 5801 by Representative Bogdanoff provides in Section 8 of the bill that the tax liabilities of a business are transferred to the new owner of the business or business assets when the transfer occurs through the foreclosure of a security interest, eminent domain, bankruptcy, or a transfer made to satisfy the transferor's debt.
+Tax Liabilities-Amnesty and Transfer of Liability: CS/HB 5801 by Representative Bogdanoff Section 1 of the bill provides a 3 month amnesty program, beginning July 1, 2010, as to criminal prosecution and penalties (with reduced interest in some cases) for certain tax liabilities.
+Section 8 provides that the voluntary purchaser of a business is not liable for taxes, interest or penalties owed by the transferor in certain circumstances.
 (Chapter 2010-166, Laws of Florida.)

-Taxation-Liens and "Short Sales": CS/HB 7157 by Representative Fresen is the Department of Revenue's comprehensive tax package for the 2010 Session.
+Taxation-Liens and "Short Sales": CS/HB 7157 by Representative Fresen and Senator Altman is the Department of Revenue's comprehensive tax package for the 2010 Session.
 Among its provisions, the legislation would make the following changes: (Chapter 2010-138, Laws of Florida.)